If you are researching how to retire in Croatia, the first thing to understand is this:

 There Is No Dedicated Retirement Visa in Croatia

 Croatia does not issue a specific retirement visa in Croatia for non-EU citizens.
-Instead, retirees qualify under existing legal bases such as financial independence, property ownership, or long-term accommodation.
+Instead, retirees qualify under existing legal bases such as financial independence, property ownership, or long-term accommodation ( qualify under residence categories defined in the Aliens Act).

 This means how to retire in Croatia is procedural, not automatic.
 Age alone does not grant residency.
 You must qualify under Croatian immigration law.